 Research focus: advanced electrochemical energy conversion and storage systems – non-precious atomically dispersed catalysts for fuel cells and CO2 reduction, and porous carbons as anode materials for sodium ion batteries

 As a Postdoctoral Fellow, Asad worked on the development of non-precious metal catalysts for advanced energy systems.
 After teaching as a Research Assistant Professor at the Department of Energy and Materials Engineering, Dongguk University in Seoul for more than a year, he was a Research Associate at Imperial College London for almost 3 years before joining BAM in 2021.

-2014 Excellent Research Paper Award, Korea University of Science and Technology, South Korea
+2014 Excellent Research Paper Award, Korea University of Science and Technology, Republic of Korea

-2014 Academic Excellence Award, Korea Institute of Science and Technology, South Korea
+2014 Academic Excellence Award, Korea Institute of Science and Technology, Republic of Korea

 CV as submitted for the Green Talents award (2014):